searls/jasmine-headless-webkit-rails-skeleton/README.md

-This is a skeleton app demonstrating [jasmine-headless-webkit](http://johnbintz.github.com/jasmine-headless-webkit/).
-Be sure to check that page for detailed instructions.
+This is a skeleton app demonstrating [jasmine-headless-webkit](http://github.com/johnbintz/jasmine-headless-webkit/).
+Be sure to check out [its page](https://johnbintz.github.com/jasmine-headless-webkit/) for detailed instructions.

 Check this out if you want to: